<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=656789255406301&amp;ev=PageView&amp;noscript=1">

 Consolidating forces.

-The border between API-led integration and Robotic Automation is becoming increasingly blurred as these technologies are infiltrating each other's realm.
+The border between API-led integration and Robotic Automation is becoming more and more blurred as these technologies are infiltrating into each other's realm.

 Integration bots.